osisoft/PI-Adapter/V1/Configuration/System components configuration.md

 - The OmfEgress component is required for this initial release for adapters to run.
 - You can add additional components if you want, but only a single OmfEgress component is supported.

+Complete the following to add a new component:

-1. To add a new component, create a JSON file with the ComponentId and ComponentType.
+1. Create a JSON file with the ComponentId and ComponentType.
 The following example adds a Modbus TCP adapter.

     **Note:** A unique ComponentId is necessary for each component in the system.
 This example uses the ComponentId Modbus1 since it is the first Modbus TCP adapter: